 What is Eutrophication?

-An image emphasizing the excessive growth of plant-life in a water body due to eutrophication is provided above.
-Some important points about this process are listed below.
+An image detailing the excessive growth of algae in a eutrophic water body is provided below.

 The process of eutrophication can be categorized into two types based on its root cause.
 Both these types are explained in this subsection.

 Anthropogenic eutrophication is caused by human activity – Agricultural farms, golf courses, lawns, etc. are supplied with nutrients by humans in the form of fertilizers.
 These fertilizers are washed away by rains and eventually find their way into water bodies such as lakes and rivers.

 When introduced to an aqueous ecosystem, the fertilizers supply plentiful nutrients to algae and plankton, resulting in the eutrophication of the water body.

 Overpopulation places a huge demand on industrial and agricultural expansion, which in turn leads to deforestation.
 When this occurs, the soil erodes more easily, resulting in increased soil deposits in water bodies.
 If the soil is rich in phosphorus, it can lead to eutrophication and severely damage the ecosystem in and around the water body.